Privacy Statement – UT Learning Management System

 5.1.
 We will process your personal data for as long as this is necessary for the purposes as stated in this Privacy Statement.
 Once you will no longer be connected to the UT, either as a student or as a lecturer, student counsellor or policy maker, we may retain your personal up to two years in accordance with the applicable data protection laws, unless you have submitted a reasonable and valid request to delete your personal data.

 6.1.
-If you have any questions on the processing of your personal data, or if you would like to review, correct or change any personal data we may process of you, please contact us, using the following contact details:
+If you have any questions on the processing and protection of your personal data, please contact us.
+You also have the right to do a request to review, correct or change any personal data we may process of you.
+If you want to make use of this right, please contact us using the following contact details:

 University of Twente